Delicious Japanese Vegetables

 We believe the best foods are grown locally and enjoyed seasonally.

-Eating locally-grown food reduces fossil fuels and emissions by eliminating the need for transport, storage and packaging materials.
-Seasonally-planted crops are rotated throughout the year, which increases soil fertility, promotes biodiversity, reduces waste, and allows for holistic or organic integrated pest management.
+Eating locally-grown food reduces fossil fuel emissions by eliminating the need for transport, storage and packaging materials.
+Seasonally-planted crops are rotated throughout the year, which increases soil fertility, promotes biodiversity, reduces waste, and allows for integrated pest management.

 Our non-GMO seeds are developed through traditional plant breeding methods over multiple generations to produce the characteristics of our delicious, healthy vegetable varieties.

 We commit to promoting environmentally-sustainable production and cultivation of our seeds.

 You may have tried Tokita vegetable varieties without realizing — for example, if you’ve ever had Sungold tomatoes.
 Tokita is a seed company based in Saitama, Japan, with a mission of enhancing our global food culture, connectivity, and health through delicious, productive vegetable varieties.